Child Care Subsidy (CCS) Program (formerly the Purchase of Care-POC Program)|

 - Families who have received TCA at any time during the last 6 months.

 - Income eligible families, not receiving Temporary Cash Assistance who are in public school, working or in training to lead to employment.

-A voucher is a coupon given to a customer by the local department for use in purchasing child care from a provider.
+A voucher is a coupon given to a customer by the State for use in purchasing child care from a provider.

 The voucher is valid for a maximum of 12 months from the effective date.

 - Maryland registered family home; or

 - A relative in the relative’s home or in the child’s home;

 - A non-relative in the child’s home;

 - A non relative in the non relative’s home for less than 20 hours per month.